 If you would like to know more about No Win No Fee claims regarding injuries at work, in local council space, or on private property, contact our advisors today.

 After asking, “How does No Win No Fee work?”, your next question may be, “How much might I be able to receive in compensation for my injury?”
 We have provided a list of estimates based on figures in the Judicial College Guidelines.
 Legal professionals use these guidelines to help them value injuries.
+The below values have been taken from the 2022 guidelines, the latest available.

 Injury Severity Nature of Incident Possible compensation